tokenizer-inc-canada/www.cscexams.ca/content/docs/Exam 1/_index.md

 ### C

 #### call feature
-> A clause in a bond or preferred share agreement that allows the issuer the right to “call back” the securities prior to maturity.
+> A clause in a bond or preferred share agreement that allows the issuer the right to "call back" the securities prior to maturity.
 The company would usually do this if they could refinance the debt at a lower rate (similar to refinancing a mortgage at a lower rate).
 Calling back a security prior to maturity may involve the payment of a penalty known as a call premium.

 #### call option
 > The right to buy a specific number of shares at a specified price (the strike price) by a fixed date.
 The buyer pays a premium to the seller of the call option contract.
 An investor would buy a call option if the underlying stock’s price is expected to rise.
 See also Put Option.